alexkuz/redux-devtools-inspector/README.md

 Don't use it.

 Seriously, just write your own boilerplate, it's not that hard.
-I'm sure it's already outdated anyway.
+I'm sure this one is already outdated anyway.
 Like any boilerplate.

 ### Don't tell me what to do.
 How to install it?